gandh99/Wealth-Accumulator/README.md

 # Wealth Accumulator
 My first app built in React.
 Featuring an intuitive UI, it allows you to input your income, assets and expenses.
 The Overview page then plots graphs of how your overall wealth, income, assets and expenses will change over time.
+[Run project.](#runProject)

 ## Technologies
 - React